gravitional/note-on-physics/help.md/latex.x.md

 \end{enumerate}
 ```

 Environment to produce a numbered list of items.
 The format of the label numbering depends on the nesting level of this environment; see below.
-The default top-level numbering is ‘`1.`’, ‘`2.`’, etc. Each enumerate list environment must have at least one item; having none causes the `LaTeX` error `‘Something's wrong--perhaps a missing \item’`.
+The default top-level numbering is ‘`1.`’, ‘`2.`’, etc. Each enumerate list environment must have at least one item; having none causes the `LaTeX` error `Something's wrong--perhaps a missing \item`.

 This example gives the first two finishers in the 1908 Olympic marathon.
 As a top-level list the labels would come out as ‘`1.`’ and ‘`2.`’.